AndreiTih/Hello_Boot/Part1/README.md

 Optionally you can use the make build system which can be obtained from Cygwin as well.

-1. Edit the Makefile file and modify the BOCHS_ROOT variable to point to the root folder of your Bochs installation.
+1. Edit the Makefile and modify the BOCHS_ROOT variable to point to the root folder of your Bochs installation.

 Simply run:
 ```